 The new schools will each have their own gym, weight room, and wrestling room.
-The high school will also have an auxiliary gym.
+The old CKMS gym will be updated to serve as an auxiliary gym.

 As construction progresses, fields around the schools will also get upgrades.
 New athletic fields are planned throughout the campus, including a new synthetic turf football/soccer field with lights, scoreboard and spectator seating.

-Work on athletic fields will extend into 2020.
+Work on athletic fields will likely extend into 2020.

 The new schools will go on the flattest area of the sloping campus to reduce construction costs.
 Both existing schools will remain open during construction.

 The placement requires construction to be done in phases.
 Crews will need to demolish vacated buildings and build access roads and staging areas to prepare for construction.

 Architects, construction experts and district leaders are developing plans for each phase.
 They will also address challenges, such as disruptions to parking, traffic flow and athletic practices during construction.

 The project will be one of the largest school projects in the state.
 In Kitsap County, its size is second only to the building of Silverdale’s new hospital.

 When it opens, more than 2,000 students in Central Kitsap will have state-of-the-art schools to last for decades to come.

 “It will be worth the wait!” said Coons.
 “At the end of the tunnel will be an extremely beautiful and vibrant facility for our students.”